Robert D. Clark: San Jose State College

 From 1964 until 1969, Clark served as president of San Jose State College, where he was known for his support of the civil rights struggles of African-American athletes, including Olympians John Carlos and Tommie Smith.
 He was the first president screened and nominated by a representative faculty group.
 "Clark envisioned his task as one of continuously improving the quality of the institution and making it more responsive to the intellectual needs and aspirations of the student body" (Gilbert and Burdick, 171).
 Despite the unrest and violence of the 1960s, Clark contributed much to the curriculum and set an example for mutual cooperation and community relations.
 Clark established one of the first Ombudsmen at any US College or University in 1968.
 Clark resigned in 1969 after a strike by faculty members whom Clark previously considered allies.

-A new five-story library that opened in early 1982 on the San José State University campus was named after former College President Clark.
-More recently the library has been converted into Robert D. Clark Hall, a classroom building.
+A five-story library that opened in early 1982 on the San José State University campus was named after former College President Clark.
+Since 2005, the library has been converted into Robert D. Clark Hall, a classroom building.